 The Romantic response to the errors of social contract theory went another way.
 By the end of the nineteenth century, Nietzsche could draw the clear contrast.
 “Socialism is the phantastic (sic) younger brother of despotism, which it wants to inherit.
 Socialism wants to have the fullness of state force, which before only existed in despotism. … However, it goes further than anything in the past because it aims at the formal destruction of the individual … who … can be used to improve communities by an expedient organ of government.”
 He spoke for those who distrusted both “scientific socialism” and bourgeois liberalism.
 “Everything the State says is a lie, and everything it has it has stolen.”
 Romantics embraced as the core warrant of their truth and goodness claims a kind of pantheist connection among moral agents that communicates indubitable truth and goodness to those receptive to it.
-They condemned both the rationalist obsessions of modernists and the materialist obsessions of the new middle class, proclaiming that both dulled the intensity that was their primary truth test (see “What Makes It True?”).
-With such a view, they were often violently opposed to the Utilitarian appeals of democracy and social contract that claimed to anchor states, just as they also despised the ancient demands of authority, either divine or royal.
+They condemned both the rationalist obsessions of modernists and the materialist obsessions of the new middle class, proclaiming that both dulled the intensity that was their primary truth test (see “What Counts as Justification?”).
+With such a view, they were often violently opposed to the utilitarian appeals of democracy and social contract that claimed to anchor states, just as they also despised the ancient demands of authority, either divine or royal.
 If it seems that their antagonisms left them little room for constructive relations with government, they might respond, “So be it.”
 This was the source of the explicit rejection of any détente with state power, a movement called anarchism.
 Notions of anarchism found favor among those antiquity might have termed idiots, individuals who trumpeted their superiority over government, who regarded all law as impediment to personal liberty, who elevated that liberty as the greatest good of political identity.
 Sound familiar?

 The second half of the nineteenth century was a pageant of Sturm und Drang.
 Efforts of Russian and German thinkers to systematize anarchism achieved more success than they deserved, perhaps, but the writing of Schelling and Herder and Bakunin and Kropotkin and the rest of the Victorian anarchists suffered in its political efforts from the same dichotomy the larger culture faced: how to both unleash and yoke the emotions, to elevate and communicate intuition, to use outrage to instill discipline.
 That recipe produced a simmering resentment against state power even when citizens were unwilling to take their grievances all the way to anarchy.
 No one captured that sense better than Nietzsche.
-In his resentment of “the herd,” the very mass of mankind that liberal democracy considered and Utilitarians heeded as the fount of wisdom, Nietzsche paved the way for the great archetype of twentieth century media.
+In his resentment of “the herd,” the very mass of mankind that liberal democracy considered and utilitarians heeded as the fount of wisdom, Nietzsche paved the way for the great archetype of twentieth century media.
 What he called the ubermensch, novels and movies called the antihero (see “Freedom, Antihero, and Zeitgeist”) and while mass culture brought nothing new to the concept, it did disseminate it thoroughly into the zeitgeist in that rootless era following World War I (see “Modernism and Its Discontents“).
 The antihero was not made entirely in the anarchist mold.
 A system that rejects external power is too limiting to freedom; it prescribes and orders what the antihero must create for himself.
-He does not seek to establish a better state but to maneuver as he wills within the incompetent existing one.
+He does not seek to overthrow an ominipresent state but to maneuver as he wills within the incompetent existing one.
 What better evidence of his superiority to its dictates could he bring to bear?
 It is this ideal so popularized by a thousand novels and movies celebrating heroes who “make their own rules” that dominates and diminishes political discourse today.
 As for the timing of contemporary disgust with government, it is worth remembering that for every reader of Nietzsche, there are a hundred thousand action hero movie fans.